 IELTS Life skills is for people who are applying for a ‘family of a settled person’ UK visa (A1 level), extension of a ‘family of a settled person’ UK visa (A2 level) or for indefinite leave to remain or UK citizenship (B1 level).

 It is a relatively new test, approved by UKVI as a Secure English Language Test (SELT).

 It’s for people who need to show they have speaking and listening skills at Level A1, A2 or B1 of the Common European Framework of Reference for Languages (see chart below)

-The following chart shows you how IELTS band scores compare with TOEFL scores and CEFR (Common European Framework of Reference) levels of English.
+The following table shows you how IELTS band scores compare with TOEFL scores.

 How does IELTS compare with CEFR levels?